DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-10-duplicate-accounts.md

 ### Scenario 2
-User enters an <b>Existing mobile phone number</b> that matches a TSA:
+User enters an <b>Existing mobile phone number</b> that matches a DIA:

 - Selects to create an account
 - Enters their email address (Does not match existing account)
 - Confirms their email with OTP
-- Enters their mobile number  (TSA recognises number)
+- Enters their mobile number  (DIA recognises number)
-- Confirms their number with OTP  (Confirms user as owner of the TSA)
+- Confirms their number with OTP  (Confirms user as owner of the DIA)
 - A sign in interstitial page informs the user they have an account and prompts them to sign in
 - User signs in to their service